 “It helped give everybody a more realistic big picture with more of the jigsaw puzzle in place,” Mehlhop said.
 “Heritage programs introduced state and federal agencies to a methodology for how to compile information on biodiversity in a way that they could use for planning as well as for execution.
 Federal agencies were still trying to get their information together, and they were relying on these Natural Heritage Programs.
 Even the U.S. Fish & Wildlife Service didn’t know what federally protected species and what candidate species they had in their own parks.
 I would ask Fish & Wildlife, ‘Can you tell me where this mussel lives in rivers in the Midwest?’
 And they would say, ‘Well, no, we can’t—but we know who can.’”

 Direction of the Natural Heritage Network spun off from The Nature Conservancy in 2000 into what is now known as NatureServe.
 By 2001, NatureServe—which originated in 1994 as the Association for Biodiversity Information—had evolved into its present form.
-Today, the public-private partnership that is the NatureServe Network consists of more than 80 independent organizations throughout the Western Hemisphere with nearly 1,000 scientists and a collective annual budget that exceeds $60 million.
+Today, the public-private partnership that is the NatureServe Network consists of more than 100 independent organizations throughout the Western Hemisphere with over 1,000 scientists.